Honolulu karaoke lounges to soon allow singing indoors

 Air Park Karaoke Lounge was among the many bars to reopen its doors this past weekend, although it was quieter than usual without its main attraction, the singing.

-The lounge co-owner, Kylee Lin, said they followed the Honolulu guidelines that prohibits singing in their establishment, many of their usual customer decided to go somewhere else since karaoke was not an option.
+The lounge co-owner, Kylee Lin, said they followed the Honolulu guidelines that prohibits singing in their establishment, many of their usual customers decided to go somewhere else since karaoke was not an option.

 Lin said, “Air Park is known for karaoke, that’s why they call us and want to come in and to say sorry we can’t let you sing karaoke but you can come drink and eat, it’s like they can go to any other bar and do the same thing.”